Scar Reduction in Houston TX

 Scar Types

-There are different types of scars, and treatment may differ among them, depending on the size, depth, color, and location of the scar, as well as the patient’s skin type and overall skin health.
+There are different types of scars, and treatment may differ among them, depending on the size, depth, color, and location of the scar, as well as the patient’s skin type (sensitive, dry, and normal skin) and overall skin health.
 The most common scars that we treat in our practice include the following:

 - Chicken pox scars